homemadearcade/zero/notes/TECHDOCUMENT.md

 TOGGLE

+EDIT

 honestly i dont know what any of these mean...

 --

 remove for hidding objects from UI, delete for actuallt removing from atlasDB

+---

+You only leave lobbies and game session when you join a different lobby or game session